Surdna Foundation

-The Surdna Foundation was established as a charitable foundation in 1917 by John Emory Andrus to pursue a range of philanthropic purposes.
+The Surdna Foundation is a charitable foundation established in 1917 by John Emory Andrus to pursue a range of philanthropic purposes.

 History

 A devoted family man with nine children, Andrus founded the Julia Dyckman Andrus Memorial in 1928 as a tribute to his beloved wife.
-She had been orphaned as a child, and in her honor Andrus bought a farm in Westchester County, New York in order to establish an orphanage.
+She had been orphaned as a child, and in her honor Andrus bought a farm in Westchester County, New York, in order to establish an orphanage.
 The Memorial later changed its name to the Surdna Foundation, with "Surdna" being the backward spelling of the family name Andrus.

 In 1953 Andrus' youngest child, Helen Benedict, was serving as the chairman of Surdna.
 That year the foundation built the John E. Andrus Memorial, a retirement home for 200 elderly residents on land adjacent to the Julia Dyckman Andrus Memorial.
-She and the Foundation thereby completed his expressed wish that his legacy provide "opportunity for youth and rest for old age."
+She and the Foundation thereby completed his expressed wish that his legacy provide "opportunity for youth and rest for old age".
 In the early 1970s, the board of the Julia Dyckman Andrus Memorial shifted its programmatic emphasis to serve as a residential treatment, special education and diagnostic center for emotionally disabled children.